 3. Bias towards one variation

 Let’s be honest.
 We all have a preference for which variation in our test we’d like to win.
 Most likely, one of them represents the status quo, and one represents weeks or months of hard work to bring to fruition.
-We always have a favorite.
+We always have a favourite.
 And this is the problem.
 Sometimes we test our new pet feature over and over, believing that in the end, our view will be justified.

 Ask yourself, will you and your team be able to accept the results of this test?
 If not, then don’t waste your time testing.